- February 14, 2022

 - Business

-If you’re wondering how to establish a corporate veil, this blog seeks to answer that question.
-The way you establish your business from the outset – including the corporate structure you choose, the creation of your operating agreement, and the up-front capitalization – will determine, in part, whether your entity’s corporate veil can withstand potential future lawsuits.
+However, some ways of setting up a corporate veil provide more protection than others, and the corporate structure you choose, the creation of your operating agreement, and the up-front capitalization will play a role in determining whether your entity’s corporate veil can withstand potential future lawsuits.

-One of the main reasons entrepreneurs and business owners structure their enterprise as an LLC or corporation is that these corporate structures provide owners with a measure of legal protection against creditors and lawsuits.
+If you do not formally create a separate legal entity for your business, it means you operate as a sole proprietor or a partnership and have no protection for company liability and debts.
+To get legal protection in Missouri, entrepreneurs and business owners may structure their enterprise as an LLC or corporation.
 Generally, owners, members and shareholders of an LLC or corporation cannot be held personally liable for a business’s debts.
 This means that owners’ personal assets – like homes, real estate, financial portfolios, and other possessions – cannot be reached by creditors when creditors sue a business.

 The Limitation of Liability of a Member or Manager are laid out in statute at RSMo. § 347.057 (2019).
 It reads: